fwip/mtg_pronouns/reworded_cards.md

 **Instant**

-Target player loses 1 life for each tapped artifact they controls.
+Target player loses 1 life for each tapped artifact they control.

 Bureaucracy 3UU
 ---------------